krystalcode/go-mantis-shrimp/README.md

 We welcome all contribution so that we can make this a successful community-driven project.
 Please open an issue to discuss any ideas or bugs, or open a pull request.

 ### Sponsorship
 Development of this repository has been partly sponsored by the [Ya Market](https://ya-market.org).
-If you would like to contribute financially to guarantee the continuation of the project, get in touch.
+If you would like to contribute financially to help guarantee the continuation of the project, get in touch.
 If you represent a company, I will be able to provide invoice.